QCD thermalization: Ab initio approaches and interdisciplinary connections: Equilibration in QCD kinetic theory

-Bottom-up thermalization refers to the kinetic equilibration of overoccupied Glasma fields, whose formation and evolution was described in detail in Sections \ref{sec:hadrons}, \ref{sec:Glasma} and \ref{sec:classicalstatistical}.
-After time $\tau \sim 1/Q_S$, the momentum modes $p\sim Q_S$ can be interpreted as particles with a well-defined anisotropic distribution\footnote{In this discussion, we assume that plasma instabilities operational over the time-scales of $\tau Q_S\sim \log^2 \alpha_S^{-1}$ are well described by the classical-statistical simulations - see \Sec{sec:plasmainstabilities}.}.
+BMSS~\cite{Baier:2000sb} spelled out a bottom-up scenario for thermalization beginning with the overoccupied Glasma discussed in Sections \ref{sec:hadrons}, \ref{sec:Glasma} and \ref{sec:classicalstatistical}.
+In this framework, the momentum modes $p\sim Q_S$ can be interpreted as quasi-particles with a well-defined anisotropic distribution after time\footnote{Plasma instabilities that are operational over shorter time-scales are well described by classical-statistical simulations; see \Sec{sec:plasmainstabilities}.} $\tau \,Q_S\geq \log^2 \alpha_S^{-1}$.
+The initial gluon distribution in kinetic simulations of this scenario is parametrized at $Q_S\tau_0=1$ as~\cite{Kurkela:2015qoa}